 Hope your month of August is off to a great start!
 Today’s post will be a little bit different than some of the usual posts, in that I will be sharing some of the details of my past.
-A little over a month ago I sent out an email asking for blog post topic ideas, and there were several questions that revolved around learning more of my backstory, and specifically if there were parts I felt contributed to my current results selling on Amazon.
+A little over a month ago I sent out an email asking for blog post topic ideas, and there were several questions that revolved around learning more of my backstory, how I got my start selling items on Amazon, and specifically if there were parts I felt contributed to my current results selling on Amazon.
 So far I have shared a limited amount of my background on the blog, so in today’s post we will dig a little deeper.

 I grew up in a small town in Southeastern Minnesota (population of about 2,500 people), and am the oldest of 4 children.
 I have 2 younger brothers, and one younger sister.
 When I was about 10 years old, my family moved to a 6 acre hobby farm, which is where my parents still live.
 This was an excellent place to grow up as a kid, I spent a ton of time outside, and learned a lot of valuable things growing up.